sonali9398/Netflix-GPT/README.md

 integrate GPT APIs
-get open API key and created search results nested search results // fetched multiple search results reuse movielist component in search bar used memoize technique to reduce api call in all hooks
+get open API key and created search results nested search results // fetched multiple search results fetched gpt movie suggestion reuse movielist component in search bar used memoize technique to reduce api call in all hooks adding .env file and upload in gitignore updated media queries for more responsiveness

 key areas to focus - gpt is not fetching results |